 Journalism and Mass Communications

 Explore careers in journalism or mass communications by exploring the links below.
-This is not an all inclusive list of careers but will help you begin exploring.
 Found a career you're interested in?
-Talk to faculty, stop by our office and begin networking to learn more.
+Stop by our office or make an appointment with a career advisor and begin networking to learn more.

 - CEI - Media Internships